Remuneration

 At Tokmanni Group, remuneration is not only compensation for the input received by the company but also a key incentive used to guide and motivate the company’s employees.
 Responsible remuneration is used to engage personnel with the company, supporting the continuity and sustainable long-term financial success of the business.
 Well-functioning and competitive remuneration is an essential tool for recruiting competent employees to the company, retaining them and motivating them to contribute to the Group’s success.

-The earning potential based on the variable remuneration, including long-term remuneration, of the Group CEO and the Deputy CEO is set at a competitive level in line with the market.
+The earning potential based on the variable remuneration, including long-term remuneration, of the CEO and the Deputy CEO is set at a competitive level in line with the market.
 In line with prevailing market practice, the higher a person’s position in the organisation, the greater the proportion of variable remuneration of the total earning potential under the company’s policy of variable remuneration.
 This follows the principle of performance-based pay, where incentive schemes, including short-term remuneration, do not include any guaranteed minimum bonus.
-If performance is good or excellent according to incentive scheme indicators, incentive bonuses can play a significant role in the overall remuneration of the Group CEO and the Executive Team.
+If performance is good or excellent according to incentive scheme indicators, incentive bonuses can play a significant role in the overall remuneration of the CEO and the Executive Team.
 Earning potential based on the short-term remuneration scheme may be limited to a maximum amount set by the Board of Directors.

 The remuneration paid to Board members must be sufficiently competitive to enable the recruitment of competent members to the Board of Directors of the Tokmanni Group.
-In the company, the remuneration of the members of the Board of Directors is organised separately from the remuneration systems applicable to the Group CEO, Deputy CEO, Executive Team and personnel.
+In the company, the remuneration of the members of the Board of Directors is organised separately from the remuneration systems applicable to the CEO, Deputy CEO, Executive Team and personnel.
 Tokmanni Group’s Annual General Meeting resolves on the remuneration of the Chair and members of the Board of Directors and of the Board committees annually on the basis of a proposal prepared by the Shareholders’ Nomination Board.
 In addition, the Annual General Meeting — or the Board of Directors pursuant to an authorisation from the Annual General Meeting — makes decisions concerning the possible distribution of shares, options or other special rights entitling to shares as part of remuneration.

 Short-term remuneration